xxidbr9/event-driven-architecture/README.md

 - Redis
 - ElasticSearch

-And for the Frontend itself self I'm gonna use React Native For the Customer Apps, and use Next Js for WebBase App and React For Admin, And it
+And for the Frontend itself self I'm gonna use React Native For the Customer Apps, and use Next Js for WebBase App and React For Admin.
+It Still in Mind for now